nanoporetech/pod5-file-format/docs/docs/tools.rst

 Output Filename Templating
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When subsetting using a summary the output filename is generated from a template
 string.
 The automatically generated template is the sequential concatenation of
 `column_name-column_value` followed by the `.pod5` file extension.

 The user can set their own filename template using the `--template` argument.
 This argument accepts a string in the `Python f-string style <https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals>`_
 where the subsetting variables are used for keyword placeholder substitution.
-Keywords should be placed withing curly-braces.
+Keywords should be placed within curly-braces.
 For example:

 .. code-block:: console

     # default template used = "barcode-{barcode}.pod5"
     $ pod5 subset example_1.pod5 --output barcode_subset --summary summary.txt --columns barcode